Python-Test-Engineer/iwswordpress/README.md

 - :heavy_check_mark: WP Plugin Boilerplate:  I havea video series to explain WP Plugin Boilerplate using a scaffolded out project that demonstrates the use of MySQL, wp_nonce, REST API, forms and how to redirect pages to plugin templates to make the plugin theme independent. https://www.youtube.com/watch?v=lJ9ktD4JOfs&list=PLsszRSbzjyvn-RQr4dEjrgnTne2HcJKee

-### Development Projects
+### Volounteer

-I am currently developingmy own  Python Testing Framework.
+I volounteer atCodebar.io in Brighton.

 ###  Outside interests